sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_leadership.md

 ![](./media/navigator_windows.PNG)

+!!! note
 	Windows Event logs are a common data source most organizations have.
 While they do provide some visibility it begs the question if there is more that can be done to increase the detection capabilities.
+For example, most organizations collect the System, Security, and Application channel.
+However, there are many additional Windows channels that can provide greater detection visibility.

-System Monitor (Sysmon) is a Windows system service and device driver that, once installed on a system, remains resident across system reboots to monitor and log system activity to the Windows event log.
+**System Monitor (Sysmon)** is a Windows system service and device driver that, once installed on a system, remains resident across system reboots to monitor and log system activity to the Windows event log.
 By simply adding this to our Windows systems, it will increase our visibility within this data source and does not require that much effort to accomplish.

-Let us see what difference adding Sysmon to our Windows logs will make.
+Let us see what visibility difference adding Sysmon to our Windows logs will make.

 Click on the **+** sign next to the Windows tab.